 Hello, and welcome to my blog!

 Since then, I’ve made a pact to myself to decrease stigma in my communities by raising awareness and bringing a sense of relatability to these hard conversations.

-Thus I created this blog.
+With all of this being said, i present to you, my Story.
+Thanks so much for stopping by.
 Stay as long as you want, and again, welcome.

 All photos on this site are from Unsplash, a website dedicated to “beautiful, free images and photos that you can download and use for any project.
 Better than any royalty free or stock photos” (Unsplash.com).